-Decorating cakes is an art, but baking them is a science.
-And it’s true that the science of cake baking can be tricky to master.
+Decorating cakes is an art, but baking cakes is a science.
+And it's true that the science of cake baking can be tricky to master.
 The pitfalls that can befall the cake maker are many: deflated or shrinking cakes, cakes that are too dry, too wet, or too crumbly.

 Photos and illustrations via CakeSpy